 As it stands today, under the Energy Independence Act (I-937), hydroelectricity is not considered to be a renewable energy source.
 My bill would change the definition to renewable.
 It also creates a new category of resources called “clean energy resources” including, water, landfill gas, tidal power, biodiesel fuel, biomass energy, nuclear energy and any other energy source that is effectively carbon neutral.
 House Bill 2283 has been referred to the House Technology and Economic Development Committee, where it awaits a hearing.

 Another bill I've sponsored would help provide broadband internet access to rural communities.
 My measure creates a program to award funding for high-speed internet infrastructure projects in unserved and underserved rural regions.
 House Bill 2312 has also been referred to the House Technology and Economic Development Committee, where it awaits a hearing.

 There are several ways you can stay up to date with events in Olympia

 Visit leg.wa.gov.
 This the official website for the Washington State Legislature.
 Learn about bills being considered by the Legislature, view committee agendas and materials, plan your trip to the Capitol, and more.

 Watch TVW.
 You can watch committee hearings and floor action in both chambers on TV or online at tvw.org.

 Visit my website.
 Learn about everything I'm working on, you can also read these email updates and my current press releases.

 Please feel free to contact me if you have any questions, concerns or comments about legislation or state issues.
 Better yet, if you are planning a visit to Olympia, come see me.
 I welcome your feedback and questions.
 My contact information is listed below.

-Thank for the privilege of serving you in Olympia!
+Thank you for the privilege of serving you in Olympia!